AI

 grey divider 1 pixel

-The Center for Equity and Excellence in Teaching and Learning and Academic Technology invite faculty members to submit a letter of interest (in 250 words) in joining a faculty learning community (FLC) this spring semester to explore AI-related topics more deeply using this form.
+The Center for Equity and Excellence in Teaching and Learning and Academic Technology invited faculty members to join Communities of Practice this spring 2026 semester.

 Topics identified are: